JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-01-February-2024-Goals.md

 - Molecular methods for DT manuscript
 - Programmed thermocycler for switchfree library prep
 - Wrote up part of switchfree protocol

+## February reflection

+Let's reflect on how I did with my goals this month.

+### Writing and manuscripts

+1. Full draft of dissertation proposal - no, but plan to have a full draft by end of next week
+2. Write full methods and physiological results for Astrangia 2021 experiment - still need to finish phys results
+3. Resubmit Astrangia review manuscript - still in revision
+4. ICRS app - due Feb 15 - done!
+5. Finish methods for Pacuta HI 2022 paper - basically done
+6. Finish intro and methods for e5 ncRNA paper - intro mostly done

+### Sample processing

+1. Complete Mcap dev timeseries extractions - done? did all of the ones that I needed to do for the time being
+2. Library prep for miRNAs (8 samples) - in progress
+3. Library prep with ribofree (8 samples) - done!
+4. Library prep for WGBS (27 samples) - not done, reading about protocol.
+Will start in the next few weeks
+5. Carbs for DT samples - nope

+### Data analysis
+1. Finish stats for Astrangia 2021 phys data - nope
+2. Work on Astrangia 2021 DEG and functional enrichment analysis - DEG analysis done, need to do functional annotation
+3. Map and quantify Astrangia 2021 miRNAs - done!
+4. Run miranda - not done
+5. Begin genome assembly for Apul - ran canu, hifiasm running currently